domini7/MugiBot/README.md

 ```
 m-echo                  | Bot repeats what is said after 'm-echo ...'.
+m-leet                  | Bot repeats what you say but turns it into leet text.
 m-gpt2 [sentence]       | Bot tries to finish your sentence, responds within a minute.
 m-gpt2xl [sentence]     | Same function as m-gpt2, but with a much larger model.
 Takes up to 5-10 minutes to respond.
 m-rate [name]           | Bot will rate you/someone from 0-10.